Rodrigues day gecko: Description

 P. edwardnewtoni was one of the largest day geckos.
 It reached a total length (including tail) of about 23 cm.
 Earlier investigators describe the animal as being quite common.
 However, this species has not been sighted since 1917, in spite of thorough searches in the 1960s and 1970s on Rodrigues and all offshore islets.
 Today, only six preserved specimens remain, which are in The Natural History Museum in London and the Paris Natural History Museum.
 These specimens have been preserved in alcohol and show a thick-bodied, robust Phelsuma.
-The body colour in life has been described as bright green with bright blue spots on the back.
+The body colour in life has been described as bright green with bright blue spots on the backside.
 The underside of the tail was whitish-yellow.
 The chin had a deep yellow colour.

 Behaviour and ecology

 The species P. edwardnewtoni inhabited Rodrigues Island and its surrounding islets.
 P. edwardnewtoni was observed on coconut trees and other palms.
 Its habitat has been largely destroyed by humans and introduced animals such as cats and rats, which may have been the main cause of its extinction.

 This day gecko fed mainly on palm fruit, and various insects and other invertebrates associated with palm trees.
 It also liked to lick soft, sweet fruit, pollen and nectar.

 P. edwardnewtoni was documented as being unafraid of humans.
 It was quite tame and would even eat fruit from one's hand.
 Leguat described the behaviour as follows:

 It can also be noted that the behavior of this species was most likely very similar to other island dwelling day geckos such as the Madagascar giant day gecko (Phelsuma grandis) and Standing's day gecko (P. standingi) which share a very similar niche as this species.